jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------
 username
 ----------
   The unique username for a user in our system.
 It can contain alphanumerics and the special characters shown within the brackets: [ _ @ + - . ].
-The username is the only information that the students give about themselves that we currently expose to other students.
-We have never allowed people to change their usernames so far, but that's not something we guarantee going forward.
+The username is the only user-provided information that other users can currently see.
+EdX has never allowed users to change usernames, but may do so in the future.

 ------------
 first_name